-In 2021, 72 complaints of public utilities users were received and reviewed in the energy sector (51 about electricity and 21 about gas).
-Complaints on electricity supply were related to connection to the grid and supply of electricity (45%), the registration of the amount of electricity consumed and the resultant bills (14%), tariffs (12%), contacts (8%), quality of supply (6%) and other issues (15%).
-In the natural gas supply sector, most complaints were received about tariffs (24%), issues of the registration of the amount of natural gas consumed and resultant bills (19%), natural gas supply (19%), contracts conditions (14%) and other issues (24%).
+In 2022, 78 complaints of public utilities users were received and reviewed in the energy sector (44 about electricity and 34 about gas).
+Complaints on electricity supply were related to the registration of the amount of electricity consumed and the resultant bills (34%), connection to the grid and supply of electricity (18%), provider switching (12%), contracts conditions (9%), tariffs (7%) and other issues (20%).
+In the natural gas supply sector, most complaints were received about issues of the registration of the amount of natural gas consumed and resultant bills (35%), tariffs (30%), contracts conditions (12%) natural gas supply (6%) and other issues (17%).